reggenlab/ProteinGW/readme.md

 "# ProteinGW version"
+ProteinGW :
+A graph-wavelet based method to model biophysical properties of proteins by computing physicochemical signal of amino-acid in protein residue network.
+ProteinGW also provides scores of influence of each amino-acids on the biophysical property being modelled.
+This estimate of influence of amino-acid on the biophysical-property of a protein helps get insight of effect of missense mutations for diseases.
+Another application of ProteinGW demonstrated is it can help in measuring possible effect of disease associated mutations on proteins using protein property.

 One needs to have python 3.0+, python2.0+ installed in their machine.
 Following are the dependencies of the code :
 Bio